Rare-Book-Librarian/colonial-collections-class/README.md

 # COLONIAL COLLECTIONS
 ### OR,
-## Understanding America's Empire, Colonialims in Collecting,and Today's Cultural Institutions
+## Understanding America's Empire, Colonialism in Collecting,and Today's Cultural Institutions

 Library studies course in development